ssr1ram/git-trunk/README.md

 git trunk is a CLI tool for managing repository-wide files that are common across all branches.

-It helps you
+Use it if you want to
 - Hold a single version of information that is common across all branches such as issues, bugs, changelog, history etc.
+- Have information in a public repo that is not indexed by a search engine
 - Get steganographic i.e. conceal information in a public git repo that is non-evident.

 ## about
 **`git-trunk` CLI: Core Functionality**

 `git-trunk` is a command-line interface tool designed to manage repository-wide documents and metadata, which are stored within a dedicated `.trunk/<store>` directory inside a Git repository.

 These "stores" are then tracked in the main repository using a special Git reference, typically `refs/trunk/<store>`.
-The primary aim is to keep certain information (like issues, changelogs, design documents) separate from the main project's branching history but still versioned and shareable within the same repository.
-It also offers a way to "hide" these files from the working directory on demand (steganography).
+The primary aim is to keep certain information (issues, changelogs, design documents) separate from the main project's branching history but still versioned and shareable within the same repository.
+It also offers a way to "hide" these files from the working directory (steganography).

+Within each git store you can use standard git commands as each store is a regular git repository in its own right.

 **Global Options:**